Summer Leadership Employment Program

 Teen Leaders practice career skills through mock interviews, networking opportunities, financial literacy workshops, and resume development workshops, among other topics and opportunities.

 Teen Leaders devise original performance pieces, in dance, music, and acting based on their selected social justice topic.
 The program culminates with a Final Showcase presenting all their original work.
-This year’s Final Showcase will take place at The Shubert Theatre on Wednesday, August 10th at 5:30pm.
+This year’s Final Showcase will take place at the Shubert Theatre on Wednesday, August 16, 2023 at 5:30pm.
 The event is FREE and open to the public.

 The City Spotlights Leadership Program is recognized locally and nationally as an exemplary model for arts education and creative workforce development.
 In July 2016, City Spotlights was awarded the Ann Flagg Multicultural Award from the American Alliance for Theatre and Education.
 This national award recognizes significant contributions to arts education for youth dealing with multicultural issues and/or reaching diverse audiences and constituencies.